-Cheque use is steadily declining as electronic alternatives gain in popularity, but Canadians still use close to a billion cheques each year.
+Cheque use is steadily declining as electronic alternatives gain in popularity, but Canadians still use over 300 million cheques each year.

 A cheque is a written "order to pay", which you sign and give to another party as payment.
 When you pay using a cheque, you are instructing your financial institution to give money from your account to the person (or organization) that is depositing the cheque.